 He has authored and edited 13 books including Pragmatic Existential Counseling and Psychotherapy: Intimacy, Intuition and the Search for Meaning, Finding Meaning, Facing Fears in the Autumn of Your Years (45-65) (Winner of the 2013 Alpha Sigma Nu Book of the Year Award) , When She’s Pregnant: The Essential Guide for Expectant Fathers, The Measure of a Man, Becoming a Father: Social, Developmental, and Clinical Perspectives (winner of a Book of the Year award from the American Journal of Nursing); When Men Are Pregnant, Brief Group Treatment: A Practical Guide for Counselors and Therapists; and Trance on Trial, which won the 1991 Manfred S. Guttmacher Award for Literary Excellence in Law and Psychiatry.
 He has also authored over 130 journal articles and book chapters, made over 200 professional presentations and addresses and appeared in popular print and electronic media - over 200 radio and TV programs.

 His research interests focus on life transitions: The post midlife transition; the transition to college; couples' transition to family and fatherhood, and he makes frequent media appearances discussing men's issues, pregnancy, intimacy, aging, psychological issues in finance and family business.

 Shapiro consults regularly with family businesses and company management teams.

-He and his wife, Susan, also a Clinical Psychologist, live in Los Altos and have two children.
+He and his wife, Susan, also a Clinical Psychologist, live in Los Altos and have two children and three grandchildren.
 He describes himself as an itinerant softball pitcher and folk musician.